-(c) To conduct an Online Telegraphic Transfer you must be issued with a Security Token even if your daily limit is the default daily limit or less.
+To conduct an Online Telegraphic Transfer you must be issued with a Security Token even if your daily limit is the default daily limit or less.

-(d) A fee is payable for the issue of each Security Token.
+A fee is payable for the issue of each Physical Security Token.

-(g) The Security Token will expire approximately 5 years from the time it is issued to you.
-The expiry date of the Security Token can be found on the back of the device.
-We will notify you 90 days before the Security Token is due to expire in order for you to order a replacement Security Token via Internet Banking.
+The Physical Security Token will expire approximately 5 years from the time it is issued to you.
+The expiry date of the Physical Security Token can be found on the back of the device.
+We will notify you 90 days before the Physical Security Token is due to expire in order for you to order a replacement Physical Security Token via Internet Banking.